vuphan314/DPO/eval/README.md

 ```

 ### Files
-- Dir `data/chain/*/dpmc/noprune/xor/`: DPO on XOR-CNF benchmarks (with no pruning)
+- Dir `data/chain/dpmc/noprune/`: DPO on XOR-CNF benchmarks (with no pruning)
   - Files `*.in`: commands
   - Files `*.log`: raw outputs
   - Files `*.out`: postprocessed outputs
-- Dir `data/chain/*/gauss`: GaussMaxHS
+- Dir `data/chain/gauss`: GaussMaxHS
-- Dir `data/chain/*/maxhs`: MaxHS
+- Dir `data/chain/maxhs`: MaxHS
-- Dir `data/chain/*/uwr`: UWrMaxSat
+- Dir `data/chain/uwr`: UWrMaxSat

 --------------------------------------------------------------------------------

 ## [Jupyter notebook](dpo.ipynb)
-- At the end of the notebook, there are two figures used in the paper.
+- Near the end of the notebook, there is a cactus plot used in the paper (chain benchmarks).
-- Run all cells again to re-generate these figures from dir `data/`.
+- Run all cells again to re-generate this figure from dir `data/`.